Hugh Cairns, 1st Earl Cairns: Legacy

-Of his legal attainments there can be no doubt.
 His influence upon the legislation of the day was largely felt where questions affecting religion and the Church were involved and in matters peculiarly affecting his own profession.
 His power was felt, as has been said, both when he was in office and when his party was in opposition.
 He had been chairman of the committee on judicature reform, and although he was not in office when the Judicature Acts were passed, all the reforms in the legal procedure of his day owed much to him.
 He took part, when out of office, in the passing of the Married Women's Property Act 1882, and was directly responsible for the Conveyancing Acts, and for the Settled Land Act.
 Many other statutes in which be was largely concerned might be quoted.
 His judgments are to be found in the Law Reports and those who wish to consider his oratory should read the speeches above referred to, or that delivered in the House of Lords on the Compensation for Disturbance Bill in 1880, and his memorable criticism of Mr Gladstone's policy in the Transvaal, after Majuba Hill.

 Family

-Lord Cairns married, in 1856, Mary Harriet, eldest daughter of John MacNeile, of County Antrim, by whom he had five sons and two daughters.
-He was succeeded in the earldom by his second but eldest surviving son, Arthur William Cairns, who left one daughter, and from whom the title passed to his two next younger brothers in succession, Herbert John Cairns, third Earl (1863–1905), and Wilfred Dallas Cairns, fourth Earl (1865–1946).
+Lord Cairns married, in 1856, Mary Harriet, eldest daughter of John MacNeile, of County Antrim, by whom he had five sons and two daughters: